 Note that you will be working with students with various conditions.
 You will come across those with autism, Down syndrome, and even dyslexia.
-Therefore, the interviewer must know whether you can change your teaching style to take care of all these students.
+Therefore, the interviewer must know whether you can change your teaching style to care for all these students.
 Show that you are compassionate, innovative, and adaptable.

 I have had such an experience, especially with autistic students.
 I normally create a unique individualized Education Program to help them learn and improve their sentence construction skills.
-At the previous school I taught in; I had to teach the students how to type words and sentences instead of using a pencil to write since the latter made them upset.
+At the previous school, I taught; I had to teach the students how to type words and sentences instead of using a pencil to write since the latter made them upset.
 This greatly improved their attitude and writing comprehension.

-13. What Are The Grade Levels That You Have Taught In Your Career?
+13. What Are The Grade Levels You Have Taught In Your Career?

 This question seeks to reveal your experience further and ascertain if you will be a good addition to the workplace.
 Remember, some institutions require teachers who can deal with any grade, and therefore, being experienced with all may increase your chance of landing the job.
 However, be honest and show that you are committed.